moginsvetz-maker/recipe/README.md

 # Fancy Read Me File
 ### A little about the recipe
 Russian kefir pancakes are not only good for the soul but they are very good for your health.
-Kefir is a fermented milk drink which is very popular in Eastern Slavic countries.
+Kefir is a __fermented milk__ drink which is very popular in Eastern Slavic countries, it is highly _probiotic_ drink.
 ### Recipe Ingredients:
 1. Kefir
 2. Sugar